Believe it or not, science confirms that electricity doesn’t just flow through your TV or your microwave – it runs through your body, too.

 These emerging electricity-based health technologies come at a time when most individuals around the country truly need them.
 In a post by Maryville University targeting nursing graduates, they raise concerns about the shortage of primary care physicians in the U.S., particularly in hard-to-reach rural and inner-city areas.

 Only time will tell exactly how electrical therapies will impact healthcare as a whole, as they have already shown that they can influence it in more ways than one.
-One study from the University of Mississippi suggests that electrical stimulation may even be a viable treatment for morbid obesity.
-Whether or not the world is ready for electricity-based therapy, it will undoubtedly continue to affect the millions of patients (and healthcare professionals) in search of the most effective alternative treatment options available.
+One study from the University of Mississippi suggests that electrical stimulation may even be a viable protocol for morbid obesity.
+Whether or not the world is ready for electricity-based therapy, it will undoubtedly continue to affect the millions of patients (and healthcare professionals) in search of the most effective alternative protocol options available.

 Exclusively written for intellbio.com